History & Mission

 The mission of Ada S. McKinley Community Services, Inc. is to empower, educate, and employ people to change lives and strengthen communities.

-Ada S. McKinley’s founder and namesake was a schoolteacher and social reformer who started the agency in 1919 amid the Flu pandemic and Chicago Race Riot.
-The agency was founded as a settlement house to assist Black World War I veterans and their families migrating from the South.
-The agency has reached the 100-year milestone, and currently serves more than 10,000 people annually at over 70 program locations located mainly in Chicago, with sites in Illinois, Wisconsin and Indiana.
-Its wide range of services fall under the following categories: Child Development & Youth; Employment & Community Support; and Behavioral Health & Clinical.
+Today, the agency provides a wide range of human services to more than 10,000 people annually at over 70 program locations in Chicago, with additional sites in Illinois, Wisconsin and Indiana.
+Services fall under the categories of Child Development & Youth; Employment & Community Support; and Behavioral Health & Clinical.
 Services rendered daily include tutoring, mentoring and college placement, foster care, housing opportunities, mental health, youth and family counseling, employment training and placement, and head start programs.

 The vision of Ada S. McKinley Community Services, Inc. is for all people to have the opportunity for education and employment.